Ionic 4 Tutorial: Your First Application with Ionic CLI 5

 After installing Ionic CLI 5, you can create a project using one simple command.
 In your terminal, run:

 We are creating a project based on Angular (

 Starting with Ionic 4, you can generate projects based on Angular, React or Vue so you need to specify the type of your project.

-You can generate a project based on many template such as:
+You can generate a project, based on various templates such as:

 - sidemenu, etc.

 And interactively specify all those options when demanded by the CLI.